xtxerr/cac/README.md

 - Interface Accounting grouped by APIC types.

 - All ReST calls are done in non-blocking fashion via Mojo's event loop.
-- Needs to executed via cron.
+- Needs to be executed periodically, eg. cron.